 – Jesus Christ

 Religion underscores the possibility that human nature, with its capacity for evil, holds an even greater potential for good.
-That our nature allows us to hate, but to love even more.
+Our nature allows us to hate, but to love even more.
 Maybe we all have an innate longing for the harmony that is meant to be.
 Maybe we’re not inherently broken, but momentarily misaligned.

 “We have broadened the circle of those we love.
 [But] if we are to survive, our loyalties must be broadened further, to include the whole human community, the entire planet Earth.” – Carl Sagan

 If I have learned anything from my faith, it is this: there is no phenomenon more powerful than love.
 Through its effect on the sentient mind, love is the single most potent sustainer of life.
-Fortunately, human nature allows almost everyone to feel compassion; all we need is a reason to.
+Fortunately, human nature allows almost everyone to feel compassion—all we need is a reason to.
 And as shown by religion, we have come up with some very fantastical reasons.
 But there are only two logical reasons to love—because we want to, and because we have to.
 And there is only one intuitive reason to love—because we are meant to.

 “A phenomenon like self-transcending love does entitle us to make claims about the human mind.
 And this particular experience is so well attested and so readily achieved by those who devote themselves to specific [religious] practices or who even take the right drug that there is very little controversy that it exists.
 Facts of this kind must now be understood in a rational context.” – Sam Harris

 Just consider: your mind is the result of 100 billion neurons communicating over 100 trillion synapses.
 Your body is not a single entity, but trillions upon trillions of molecules that continue your collective being.
 If such harmony can exist at the quantum level, then perhaps nature—human nature—has allowed for such harmony at the conscious level.
+Maybe there is a way to emulate, from our broken state, the beauty of biology.

 At the quantum level, the components of an organism seem bound together by a certain purpose: to continue its collective being.
 To sustain, in a delicate homeostatic balance, the trace flows of energy throughout its trillions of compartments.
 To maintain the flux and gradient of every molecular form across every lipid membrane in its assembly.
 To recreate, from four nitrogenous bases, the precise passing of electrons by every enzyme from conception to death.
 What holds an organism together at the quantum level manifests itself, at the conscious level, as love—an alignment of emotions towards one purpose: to exist, together, forever.
 To continue our collective being.